 April 2017 – June 2018: Rose Petal Jam Concert Tour

-Scordatura’s Rose Petal Jam Concert Tour had fifteen concerts in Holland and two abroad, in Hamburg and Londen.
-De concerts were featuring Harry Partch’s earliest chamber music.
+Scordatura’s Rose Petal Jam Concert Tour had 17 concerts in Holland and abroad, featuring Harry Partch’s earliest chamber music.
 In this project we made a giant step in our Partch research work.
 We were able to build new copies of several instruments.
 And we gradually discovered how to actually play them, solving many mysteries as we went along, deciphering the unusual notations, finding answers to questions.
-By playing all these concerts we learned the new repertoire, each time a bit better.

 Harry Partch (1901-1974) developed his work completely on his own.
 For us nowadays his unique pioneer work offers an example of ‘just intonation’, which in this 21st century attracts attention again, after western music got into ‘tempered’ tuning for more than a century.
 That’s why we wanted to share this experience not only with listeners, but also with composers of the new generation.
 We combined our research with educational projects and workshops at conservatories and universities, and after each concert the audience was invited to try the instruments.
 In Rose Petal Jam’s New Li Po Songs project eight composers from different international backgrounds wrote songs for us.
 And as an educational project, six young composers of the Royal Conservatory in The Hague composed works for us that were performed at the Korzo Spring Festival.